gollum18/Equipment-Ordering-Refinement/README.md

 ## Goals
+- [X] Compute costs for every piece of equipment craftable by the vendor.
+- [] Implement equipment cost in-game.
 - [] Write quests for the vendor to unlock special equipment crafting and refinement.
 - [] Write dialogue for the vendor/player interaction.
 - [] Record the dialogue for the vendor.